Darbhanga, India: What to pack, what to wear, and when to go [2023]

 January

-If you visit Darbhanga during January, you will probably see that it is a perfect temperature and very dry with almost no rain.
-Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the low 50s F (single digits C).
+January here is a perfect temperature and very dry with almost no rain.
+Temperatures average in the low 70s F (low 20s C) during the day.

 What to wear/what to pack: